Thuleanx/thuleanx.github.io/_posts/2024-03-24-doomolish-collision-detection.md

 # Setup

-For this Jam, I needed to detect and resolve collisions between roughly potentially many entities and a static environment with hallways and rooms.
+For this Jam, I needed to detect and resolve collisions between a lot of entities and a static environment of hallways and rooms.

 3D collisions were out of the table.
 I didn't want to spend the entire two weeks on debugging if something had gone wrong.